What is Ham Radio?

 Why should I get licensed?

-Before you can get on the air, you need to be licensed and know the rules to operate legally.
+Before you can get on the air, you need to be licensed and know the rules to operate safely and legally.
 US licenses are good for 10 years before renewal and anyone may hold one except a representative of a foreign government.
 In the US there are three license classes—Technician, General and Extra.
 The ARRL Getting Licensed page describes the license classes and provides useful links for those interested in becoming licensed.